 Instructions

-- Heat up a tablespoon of olive oil in a cast-iron skillet or non-stick pan over medium-high heat.
+- Heat up a tablespoon of olive oil in a non-stick pan or small Dutch oven over medium-high heat.
 Add onion, carrot, and celery.
 Saute until translucent, for about 2-3 minutes.½ yellow onion, ½ carrot, ½ stalk celery

 - Add garlic next, and fry for a minute until fragrant.3 cloves garlic

 - Now, pour in crushed tomatoes along with oregano and a generous pinch of salt and pepper.
-Reduce the heat to a gentle simmer, and let it cook, uncovered, for 15-20 minutes.1 28oz can crushed tomatoes, salt and pepper, 1 teaspoon dried oregano
+Reduce the heat to a gentle simmer, and let it cook, uncovered, for 30 minutes, or up to an hour.1 28oz can crushed tomatoes, salt and pepper, 1 teaspoon dried oregano

 - Remove from heat, and stir in chopped basil along with maple syrup.
 Give everything a good stir, and your vegan tomato sauce is ready to be used.2 tablespoons chopped basil, 1 teaspoon maple syrup